fuze-ac/api-specs/API_ARCHITECTURE_SPEC.md

 ## Closing Summary

 The FUZE API architecture is the boundary-enforcement and capability-exposure layer of a multi-product, transparency-first platform ecosystem.
-It aligns writes with canonical ownership, distinguishes first-party, platform, product, internal, public, admin, and event-driven surfaces, treats asynchronous work as first-class where necessary, and applies stronger control discipline to credits, billing, governance, treasury, and payout-sensitive domains.
+It aligns writes with canonical ownership, distinguishes first-party, platform, product, internal, public, admin, and event-driven surfaces, treats asynchronous work as first-class where necessary, and applies stronger control discipline to Platform Credits, billing, governance, treasury, and payout-sensitive domains.
 By treating APIs as architecture rather than only transport, FUZE creates a durable implementation foundation for downstream domain API specifications, machine-readable contracts, and long-term platform scale.